IAMAl/PyTorch4M1/README.md

 ```

 At line 193,
-Applie Silicon does not support AMD's ROCm;
+Apple Silicon does not support AMD's ROCm;
 ```
 option(USE_ROCM "Use ROCm" OFF)
 ```

 At line 230,
-Apple Silicon does not supprt NVIDIA's NCCL Library;
+Apple Silicon does not support NVIDIA's NCCL Library;
 ```
     USE_NCCL "Use NCCL" OFF
 ```
 At line 232,
-Apple Silicon does not supprt AMD's RCCL Library;
+Apple Silicon does not support AMD's RCCL Library;
 ```
 cmake_dependent_option(USE_RCCL "Use RCCL" OFF
 ```

 At line 243,
-Apple Silicon does not supprt NUMA Memory;
+Apple Silicon does not support NUMA Memory;
 ```
     USE_NUMA "Use NUMA.
 Only available on Linux."
 OFF
 ```

 At line 252,
-Apple Silicon does not supprt OpenMP;
+Apple Silicon does not support OpenMP;
 ```
 option(USE_OPENMP "Use OpenMP for parallel code" OFF)
 ```
 ## Build for Wheel-based Install
 ### - Compile Sorce-Code
-Compile with berrow command;
+Compile with below command;
 ```
 $python3 setup.py build
 ```